Anton Seidl: Biography

 Seidl, as celebrated conductor of the musical life in New York, became the music director of the New York Philharmonic in 1891, where he remained until his death in 1898.
 During his tenure, the Philharmonic enjoyed a period of unprecedented success and prosperity.
-Under his baton the orchestra played for the first time in Carnegie Hall on 18 November in 1892.
+Under his baton the orchestra played for the first time in Carnegie Hall on 18 November 1892.
 While in New York, he conducted the world premiere of Antonín Dvořák's Symphony No. 9, "From the New World", which greatly influenced the direction of American classical music.
 Dvořák had added that subtitle to the title page of his autograph score in Carnegie Hall just before turning it over to Seidl.

 He also had a significant role in the genesis of Edvard Grieg's Lyric Suite.
 It started as Seidl's orchestrations of four pieces from Book V of Grieg's Lyric Pieces, which he put together as Norwegian Suite.
 While Grieg acknowledged the merit of the arrangements, he nevertheless chose to revise them in 1905, and published three of them, along with an arrangement of a fourth piece he made himself directly from the original piano score, into his own Lyric Suite.

 On March 28, 1898, Seidl died from food poisoning (then erroneously called "ptomaine poisoning") reportedly caused from eating a serving of tainted fish.
-He was only 47 years old.
-Several thousand people attended the memorial, held at the Metropolitan Opera House.
+He was 47 years old.
+Several thousand people attended the memorial, held at the Metropolitan Opera House, with the cremation following in Fresh Pond, Queens.
 He was an atheist.